-How We Addressed the Matter in Our Audit We evaluated and tested the design and operating effectiveness of internal controls over the warranty reserve process, including management's assessment of the assumptions and data underlying the reserve.
+How WeWe evaluated and tested the design and operating effectiveness of internal controls over the warranty reserve process, including management's assessment of the assumptions and data underlying the reserve.in Our AuditImage: Control of the assumption of

 To evaluate the liability for product warranty, our audit procedures included, among others, testing the completeness and accuracy of the underlying claims, supplier recovery data and utilizing a subject matter expert in evaluating the methodologies and assumptions used in the warranty accrual calculation.
 We also assessed the historical accuracy of management's estimates through a hindsight analysis.